ACicmansky/GastroPro_Product_Manager/memory-bank/productContext.md

 ## Solution
 GastroPro Product Manager provides an automated solution for merging and synchronizing product data from local CSV files with online XML product feeds, creating a unified output that maintains the structure of the original CSV while incorporating valuable data from external sources.

+In addition to XML feeds and CSV, the system can augment the catalog via multi-threaded web scraping to download additional products and fill missing attributes.
+Scraping is integrated into the same processing pipeline and follows the Parallel Processing Pattern for performance.

+To further enhance data quality, the app uses a web-search-enabled LLM agent to improve or generate B2B-ready short and long descriptions and SEO metadata (SEO titulka, SEO popis, SEO kľúčové slová).
+The agent leverages a web search tool to gather missing context when product details are sparse, and relies on robust prompt engineering and parallel batch execution for efficiency and consistency.

 The system also includes advanced product variant detection and difference extraction, allowing users to automatically identify related product variants and extract their differences (dimensions, power, volume, etc.) based on configurable rules.

 ## User Experience Goals